Reimbursed Work Expenses: Do They Impact Your Tax Deductions?

 Premkumar Nair

-It is always suggested that any credit or debit in the bank statement should be noted in pencil or pen for future reference in case Assessing officers have queries.
-Under the IT Act, the employer is liable to TDS on salary.
+It is always suggested that any credit or debit in the bank statement should be noted in pencil or pen for future reference in case assessing officers have queries.
+Under the IT Act, the employer is liable for TDS on salary.
 You may show such entries with a detailed explanation to satisfy the Income Tax officers.
 They will address any concerns with employers if they are not satisfied.
 Therefore, the individual need not worry.

 saswatabanerjee

-I assume you have a payroll system in place and also that accounts do a reconciliation between the salary sheet and bank transfers.
-If the above is in place, in case of a scrutiny or enquiry, you need to show the workings, records, and reconciliation to prove that your Form 16 is correct.
+I assume you have a payroll system in place and that accounts do a reconciliation between the salary sheet and bank transfers.
+If the above is in place, in case of scrutiny or inquiry, you need to show the workings, records, and reconciliation to prove that your Form 16 is correct.
 Further, check the possibility of doing separate credits for salary and expenses to minimize a problem.

 pon1965

-Expenses incurred for Company work are treated as reimbursements.
+Expenses incurred for company work are treated as reimbursements.

 Pon